 Similar to the "UDP is slow" remark above, this is partly because the TCP and TLS usage of the world has had a longer time to mature, improve and get hardware assistance.

-There are reasons to expect this to improve over time.
+There are reasons to expect this to improve over time, and already we are seeing some improvements in this space.
 The question is how much this extra CPU usage will hurt deployers.

 No it is not.
 Google brought the initial spec to the IETF after having proved, on a large Internet-wide scale, that deploying this style of protocol over UDP actually works and performs well.